-If you don’t, you will need to pay an added $25 along with the recertification fee in order to verify those credits.
+If you don’t, you will need to pay an added $25 along with the recertification fee to verify those credits.

 Recertification takes place through the following steps:

-- Log into your NASM account and enter the NASM CPT Recertification Portal
+- Access your NASM-CPT login and enter the NASM-CPT Recertification Portal

 - Click My CEUs under the Continuing Education